Denmark and Switzerland through, Italy perfect

 Gibraltar 1-6 Switzerland

-A routine win for Switzerland secured their UEFA EURO 2020 spot.
-Cédric Itten converted twice on his second senior international appearance.
-Ruben Vargas engineered some neat Swiss attacks before nodding home and Christian Fassnacht chipped in their third.
+A routine win for Switzerland secured their UEFA EURO 2020 spot, Cédric Itten scoring twice on his second senior international appearance.
+Ruben Vargas engineered some neat Swiss attacks before nodding in and Christian Fassnacht chipped in their third.
 Reece Styche pulled one back but Switzerland plugged away, with Loris Benito and Granit Xhaka also getting on the scoresheet.

 Republic of Ireland 1-1 Denmark

-Denmark held on for the draw they needed to pip Ireland in Dublin.
-The visitors went ahead with 17 minutes when Martin Braithwaite prodded in Henrik Dalsgaard cross.
-Matt Doherty gave Ireland hope by heading in Enda Stevens’ 85th-minute centre but Mick McCarthy’s men now head into the play-offs.
+Denmark held on for the draw they needed to edge out Ireland in Dublin.
+The visitors went ahead with 17 minutes left when Martin Braithwaite prodded in Henrik Dalsgaard cross.
+Matt Doherty gave Ireland hope with a header from Enda Stevens’ 85th-minute centre but Mick McCarthy’s men now head into the play-offs.

 Group F